 Designated EHV Properties As defined in standard licence condition 13B of the electricity distribution licence.

-Designated Properties As define licence. ed in in standard licence condition 1 3A of the electricity distribution
+Designated Properties As defined in in standard licence condition 13A of the electricity distribution licence.

-Distributor IDs IO.
-The charges for other network o reference to the MPAN, to identify operators can be found on their
+Distributor IDs These are unique IDs that can be used, with reference to the MPAN, to identify your LDNO.
+The charges for other network operators can be found on their website.

 ID Distribution Services Area Company

 10 Eastern Power Networks UK Power Networks

 11 East Midlands Western Power Distribution

 12 London Power Networks UK Power Networks

 13 Merseyside and North Wales Scottish Power

 14 Midlands Western Power Distribution

 15 Northern Northern Powergrid

 16 North Western Electricity North West

 17 Scottish Hydro Electric (and embedded networks in other areas) Scottish Hydro Electric Power Distribution Plc

 18 South Scotland Scottish Power

 19 South Eastern Power Networks UK Power Networks

 20 Southern Electric (and embedded networks in other areas) Southern Electric Power Distribution Plc

 21 South Wales Western Power Distribution

 22 South Western Western Power Distribution

 23 Yorkshire Northern Powergrid

 24 All Independent Power Networks

 25 All ESP Electricity

 26 All Energetics Electricity Limited

 27 All The Electricity Networks Company

 29 All Harlaxton Energy Networks

 30 All Peel Electricity Networks Limited

 31 All UK Power Distribution Limited

 32 All Utility Distribution Networks Ltd

 33 All G2 Energy

 34 All Murphys Power Distribution Ltd

 35 All Fulcrum Electricity Assets Limited

-Distribution The DCU JSA is a multi-party contract betwee n the licensed electricity

-Connection and Use of System Agreement (DCUSA) Britain.
-I cors, Suppliers, generators and Offshit is a requirement that all licensed exparties to the DCUSA. nore Transmission Owners of Great electricity distributors and Suppliers
+Distribution Connection and Use of System Agreement (DCUSA) distribut Britain.
+I USA is a multi-party contract betwee cors, Suppliers, generators and Offsh t is a requirement that all licensed e parties to the DCUSA. nore Transmission Owners of Great

-Distribution Network operator (DNO) and in w ricity distributor that operates one or hose electricity distribution licence dard conditions of that licence have ·
+Distribution Network operator (DNO) and in w ricity distributor that operates one on hose electricity distribution licence dard conditions of that licence have the requirements of Section B of

-Distribution Services Area a specified by the Gas and Electricity O must provide specified distribution •
+Distribution Services Area a specified by the Gas and Electricity O must provide specified distributio